Salman1804102/salman1804102.github.io/_pages/research.md

 excerpt: ""
 permalink: /research/
 ---
-My broad research interests are in Natural Language Processing, Multimodal Learning, Explainable AI, Applied Computer Vision, HCI, and Software Engieering.
-Some of the areas I wish to work are,

 ### 🧠 Information Extraction & Low-Resource NLP
 Multilingual natural language processing with a focus on extracting structured information from underrepresented languages and domains.<br>
 ### 🎥 Multimodal Natural Language Processing
 Combining textual, acoustic, and visual modalities to build context-aware and human-centric AI systems.
+### 🌍 Applied Computer Vision and Bioinformatics
+Applying deep vision techniques to real-world problems in geoscience, medical imaging, and precision agriculture.
 ### 🧩 Explainable AI (XAI)
 Designing transparent and interpretable models for NLP and multimodal learning tasks.

-### 🌍 Applied Computer Vision and Bioinformatics
-Applying deep vision techniques to real-world problems in geoscience, medical imaging, and precision agriculture.

 ### 📱 Human-Computer Interaction, Mobile AI and Software Engineering
 Development of intelligent, user-centric mobile applications that enhance interaction between humans and AI.